None

 An overall healthy diet (with some indulgences here and there) is a good general rule to follow.
 But there are also some specific dos and don’ts for food safety that promotes a healthy pregnancy and optimal fetal development.

-6 Foods to Avoid During Pregnancy
+Top Foods to Avoid During Pregnancy

-1. Raw and Undercooked Seafood
+1. Don’t Eat Raw and Undercooked Seafood While Pregnant

-2. High-Mercury Seafood
+2. Don’t Eat High-Mercury Seafood While Pregnant

-While fish can be a healthy source of lean protein and other nutrients, you should be careful about which types and how much you eat.
 Certain fish have high levels of mercury, a poisonous metallic element that has been associated with birth defects, Chang-Jackson says.

 The following are fish to avoid while pregnant because they can have high levels of mercury: